jagotu/BACIL/thesis_text/thesis_text.md

 * we have experience with .NET internals and the internally used bytecode
 * no comparable truffle-based implementations were already published for .NET

 While .NET is a well-recognized name, it is a marketing/brand name whose meaning changed through history.
 Our implementation follows [ECMA-335 Common Language Infrastructure (CLI)](https://www.ecma-international.org/publications-and-standards/standards/ecma-335/) which doesn't mention the .NET brand at all.
 We will use the names defined in the standard throughout this work.
-All references to specific implementations/brand names we include only to aid understanding with no ambition to be accurate, mainly for .NET vs .NET Core vs .NET Framework vs .NET Standard nomenclature.
+We include all references to specific implementations/brand names only to aid understanding with no ambition to be accurate, mainly for .NET vs .NET Core vs .NET Framework vs .NET Standard nomenclature.

 > The Common Language Infrastructure (CLI) provides a specification for executable code and the execution environment (the Virtual Execution System) in which it runs.